chandragithub2014/GitPractice_2020/README.md

  Note: During Squash/merge we need to delete feature branch once merged.

 Changes for Rebase from Develop branch
-Changes for Rebase from Develop branch